Skip to content

 Extraction accuracy on legacy contracts

-Many enterprises have contract repositories with legacy agreements in formats that are difficult for AI to process: scanned PDFs, handwritten amendments, documents with non-standard layouts, and contracts in regional Indian languages.
+Many enterprises hold contract repositories with legacy agreements in formats that are difficult for AI to process: scanned PDFs, handwritten amendments, documents with non-standard layouts, and contracts in regional Indian languages.
 AI extraction accuracy on clean, digitally-created contracts is typically high.
 On legacy documents, it can be significantly lower.

 Obligation tracking completeness

-AI obligation tracking is as complete as the extraction that feeds it.
-If the AI misses or misclassifies a contract obligation during extraction, the obligation tracking system does not alert on it.
+AI obligation tracking is only as complete as the extraction that feeds it.
+If the AI misses or misclassifies a contract obligation during extraction, the obligation tracking system will not alert on it.
 Legal teams should verify whether obligation tracking covers all relevant obligation types for their specific contract mix, and whether it handles implicit obligations, where a party’s right to terminate or claim damages is triggered by a condition rather than an explicit commitment, as well as explicit ones.

 What AI in Contract Management Cannot Replace